haarlems/forensics/chapters/chapter-01-digital-forensics/02-evidence-acquisition&integrity/reading/README.md

 ## Evidence acquisition - Host-based

 From the hosts we usually collect disk and memory artifacts.<br />
-_Network captures can also be performed on a single host, but they are usually performed at the edge of a network perimeter_.<br />
+Network captures can also be performed on a single host, but they are usually performed at the edge of a network perimeter.

+Full disk images and memory captures are large and must be stored on dedicated forensic storage, not on the same device being investigated, but on an external drive or NAS that has been wiped before.

+Never save memory dumps directly on the compromised disk, to avoid overwriting deleted files or artifacts.

 Disk artifacts may include:

 - **information about file system metadata**